 (Louvain) algorithm (Blondel et al., 2008) and affirms the polarisation of skills.
 The resulting modularity is 0.42, showing that partition is solid and community structure is significant.
 The two communities of skills are unfolded in Table A2.

-The polarisation of workplace skills is inline with the findings of Alabdulkareem et al. (2018).
+The polarisation of workplace skills is in line with the findings of Alabdulkareem et al. (2018).
 They analyse the skill relatedness of occupations in the USA labour market and find two polarised skill clusters, which they coin as social-cognitive and sensory-physical.
-We embrace a similar approach and term the two skill clusters as social-cognitive skills and technical-physical skills.
+We embrace a similar approach and term the two skill clusters as social-cognitive and technical-physical skills.

 Figure 3 gives further insights into the structure of the skill space.
-Figure 3a shows the most related skills, relatedness score above 0.75, using a dual-circular layout.
-Figure 3b displays the skill space as a similarity matrix.
-Figure 3d presents the density of pairwise skill relatedness scores.
+Figure 3(a) shows the most related skills, i.e., relatedness score above 0.75, using a dual-circular layout.
+Figure 3(b) displays the skill space as a similarity matrix.
+Figure 3(d) presents the density of pairwise skill relatedness scores.

-The illustrative and quantitative evidence provided so far is representative at the national level.
+The illustrative and quantitative evidence provided thus far is representative at the national level.
 It is also possible to analyse the skill space with additional dimensions such as time and space.
-Recall that the skill relatedness formula in Equation 2 yields a skill-to-skill matrix, therefore dimensional extension requires an additional indicator of relatedness.
-To this end, we employ a measure of relatedness density (Equation 3) that is developed by Hausmann and Klinger (2007) and reformulated by Balland, D. Rigby, and Boschma (2015) as technological flexibility measure.
-We use RSA (Equation 1) and the skill relatedness index (Equation 2) to construct the density measure.
+Recall that the skill relatedness formula in equation 2 yields a skill-to-skill matrix; therefore, the dimensional extension requires an additional indicator of relatedness.
+To this end, we employ a measure of relatedness density (equation 3) that is developed by Hausmann and Klinger (2007) and reformulated by Balland et al. (2015) as technological flexibility measure.
+We use RSA (equation 1) and the skill relatedness index (equation 2) to construct the density measure.